 Kat holds a Master’s Degree in Elementary Education from Antioch University New England and is a graduate of Hampshire College and Northfield Mount Hermon School.
 She began her place-based career in college when she began using the school farm as a classroom and laboratory to work with students of all ages.
 Kat focused her Division Three project (thesis) on the importance of including agriculture and hands-on, experiential education within academic curriculum and has essentially been on this path ever since.
 She sees every landscape, whether urban or rural, as an incredible resource for children to become place-based analysts and learn about the physical, cultural, and ecological characteristics of place.

-Kat is well versed in public and private education, and has also spent time with children at camps, non-profit organizations, and farms.
-She taught in upstate New York, Colorado, Massachusetts, New Hampshire, and Vermont before moving to Maine in 2014.
-Kat’s immersion in a variety of educational pedagogies and philosophies including Waldorf and Montessori have influenced her teaching style and understanding of best educational practices.
-She has researched and seen the benefits of hands-on, meaningful academic experiences for children first-hand and continues to believe that engaging the whole child in education is extremely important for individual development and success.
+Kat has worked in both public and independent schools, at camps, non-profit organizations, and on farms across the country.
+Before moving to Maine in 2014, she taught in upstate New York, Colorado, Massachusetts, New Hampshire, and Vermont.
+In addition to classroom teaching, Kat has designed and published farm-based curricula, started school gardens and grown food for large communities, led hiking and nordic ski trips for children, taught horseback riding, and managed a diversified educational farm.
+Kat’s immersion in a variety of educational pedagogies and philosophies, including Waldorf and Montessori, have influenced her teaching style and understanding of best educational practices.
+She has researched and witnessed the benefits of hands-on, meaningful academic experiences for children first-hand, and feels that engaging the whole child in education is vital for individual development and success.

-Kat was the founding teacher of the Elementary School at Chewonki and has devoted the past three years to making the program the best it can be.
-She is looking forward to year four!
+Kat was the founding teacher of the Elementary School at Chewonki and has devoted the last four years to making the program the best it can be.
+She is looking forward to year five!